 Common Car Accidents Caused by Brake Checking

 The most common car accident caused by brake checking is the rear-end collision.
-Because the lead car spontaneously activates their brakes, the car behind doesn’t always have the time, or reaction time, to stop properly.
+Because the lead car spontaneously activates its brakes, the car behind doesn’t always have the time, or reaction time, to stop properly.
 This can lead to serious auto injuries which you can read about here.
 In environmental contexts with low visibility or other road hazards, brake checking is more likely to cause rear-end collisions.
 No matter the context, rear-end collisions can pose serious injury to the passengers of the vehicle being brake checked.

 Who Pays for the Damage?

 Depending on your state’s insurance laws, either your personal insurance company or the at-fault driver’s insurance company will pay for the damage.
-Nevada follows a fault-based insurance system and a Las Vegas car accident lawyer will make sure you know all of your rights.
+Nevada follows a fault-based insurance system and a car accident lawyer will make sure you know all of your rights.
 All registered drivers must possess liability insurance minimums:

 - $10,000 in property damages